helius-labs/airship/README.md

 ## Web Version

+### Requirements

+- You will need an RPC that supports both ZK Compression and the DAS API.
+If you don't have one, you can get one for free at https://www.helius.dev

+### Public Web Version

-You can use the web version of Helius AirShip [here](https://airship.helius.xyz).
+You can find public web version of Helius AirShip [here](https://airship.helius.xyz).

 ### Run locally from source